 St. Alban’s WeCare

 The St. Alban’s WeCare team is comprised of volunteers wishing to meet the needs of others in the church family.
 These needs may include transportation to church or medical appointments, errands, meals, visits in the home or hospital, notes and calls, child or pet care during a crisis … just about anything that poses a challenge.
 Care team volunteers can be available for a single task or teamed for an ongoing commitment to one parishioner.
-If you need help from the care team, or would like to be part of this comprehensive caring effort, contact Renee Patrick.
+If you need help from the care team, or would like to be part of this comprehensive caring effort, contact the Rev. Jim Quigley.